 Ready to learn about creating accessible presentation slides in Microsoft PowerPoint, Apple Keynote, and Google Slides?
 Watch the first webinar in the four-part series to get started.

-The slides for the Creating Accessible Documents webinar are now available.
-Learn more about how to accessibly format your Word documents by using Styles.
+The slides for third webinar in the Creating Accessible Presentations series are now available!
+Learn more about how to make your images, graphics, and videos accessible in your slides.

 In the second webinar in the four-part series about Creating Accessible Presentation Slides, we discuss different features and tools provided by PowerPoint, Google Slides, and Keynote.
 We will tell you what to avoid (animations) and what to use (captions) when you create accessible presentation slides.

 The first webinar in the four-part Creating Accessible Presentations series, learn more about creating inclusive and accessible presentation slides.
 The slides outline information like colour contrast, font formatting, and accessible hyperlinks.

 The procurement process is complex, and accessibility should be one of the significant components of this process.
 The Public Library Accessibility Resource Center (PLARC) has developed the procurement guidelines for purchasing and licensing online digital resources and content.